Table of Contents

 Virtual Assistant for Interior Design Firm

-You didn’t become an interior designer to sit in an office and answer emails all day.
+You didnโ€™t become an interior designer to sit in an office and answer emails all day.
 You became an interior designer to provide clients with stunning living spaces and aesthetically pleasing floorplans.
 If the busy work starts to last longer than the creative work, you run the risk of burning out.

 A virtual assistant can help relieve some of the growing pains of your creative business by managing various tasks.
 For instance, an administrative virtual assistant could assist with researching vendors, ordering supplies, and sending invoices.
-But if you need help with customer support tasks, your interior design virtual assistant could follow up on phone calls, text messages, and emails.
+But if you need help with customer support tasks, your interior design virtual assistant could follow up on phone calls, text messages, and emails.ย

 We’ll dive into some of the other tasks they can assist you with below, but before we do, let’s explore why a self-employed designer should consider hiring a virtual assistant.

-Why Should Interior Designers Hire a Virtual Assistant?
+Why Hire a Virtual Interior Design Assistant?

-For clarity, a virtual assistant is a self-employed professional who assists individuals and businesses remotely.
+For clarity, a virtual assistant (VA) is a self-employed professional who assists individuals and businesses remotely.
 Since they’re self-employed, they’re responsible for their own benefits, insurance, workspace, equipment, and more.
 This results in cost savings for business owners who may not feel ready to take on those costs.

 In addition, virtual assistants are very flexible to work with.
-Unlike employees, who are paid a salary or wage regardless of the amount of actual work completed, interior design virtual assistants only charge for true time worked.
-VAs are considered fractional support, as you’re able to benefit from their high-level talent without the employee price tag.
-This is crucial, as you may not be at a point where you need a 20 or 40-hour-per-week employee.
-Some of our clients only need a virtual assistant for 10 or 20 hours per month.
-In addition, the package you choose can be adjusted based on your changing business needs.
+Unlike employees, who are paid a salary or wage regardless of the amount of actual work completed, a virtual interior design assistant only charges for true time worked.
+Remote design assistants are considered fractional support, as you’re able to benefit from their high-level talent without the employee price tag.

 What Tasks Can a Virtual Assistant for Interior Designers Do?

 An interior design virtual assistant can assist with everything from administrative functions to 2D and 3D renderings.
-Here are several examples of tasks you can delegate to a qualified virtual assistant.
+Here are several examples of tasks you can delegate to a qualified virtual assistant.ย

 • Recording notes in a CRM, like Honeybook or Houzz Pro, following client and prospect interactions